rdfostrich/article-jws2018-ostrich/content/storage.md

     <li>Deletions must be annotated with their position for all triple patterns</li>
 </ul>

-### Batch Ingestion
+#### Batch Ingestion
 {:#batch-ingestion}

-Our naive first algorithm to ingest data into the store loads everything in memory, and inserts the data accordingly.
+Our first algorithm to ingest data into the store naively loads everything in memory, and inserts the data accordingly.
 The advantage of this algorithm is its simplicity and the possibility to do straightforward optimizations during ingestion.
 The main disadvantage is the high memory consumption requirement for large versions.